Natural glutamic acid

-Glutamic acid is one of the twenty natural amino acids which occur in almost every living cell from plants, animals, humans and microorganisms.
+Glutamic acid is one of the twenty natural amino acids which occur in almost every living cell, from microorganisms to plants, animals, and humans.
 It is the most abundant amino acid in nature.
-Many food that is part of a varied and balanced diet has high glutamic acid content which guarantees the aromatic taste of numerous recipes.
+Our body also produces glutamic acid, regardless of the food we consume, as it is naturally present in saliva and breast milk.
+Many foods that are part of a varied and balanced diet have high glutamic acid content, which guarantees the aromatic taste of numerous recipes.
 “Glutamic acid is a completely natural building block of proteins”, explains Prof. Dr. rer. nat.
 Ursula Bordewick-Dell of the University of Applied Sciences Munster.
 “It is found in all protein-rich food sources – for instance in meat, fish and even in pulses.
-Glutamic acid is formed naturally through the enzymatic ripening process in food and sometimes in appreciable amounts, for instance in tomatoes and Parmesan.
+Glutamic acid is formed naturally through the enzymatic ripening process in food and sometimes in appreciable amounts, for instance in Parmesan cheese.
 Glutamic acid is therefore a key component in our daily diet – however, many consumers are unaware that it occurs naturally.”

 A comparison of amino acid profiles